yy311/yy311.github.io/index.md

 <b>News:</b>

-Aug.
-2017 — Our paper “Event Detection and Localization in Distribution Grids with Phasor Measurement Units” won the best conference paper prize at the IEEE Power Energy Society General Meeting'17.
+<p><small>Aug.
+2017 — Our paper “Event Detection and Localization in Distribution Grids with Phasor Measurement Units” won the best conference paper prize at the IEEE Power Energy Society General Meeting'17.</small></p>